docker/docs/content/language/nodejs/develop.md

 ### Update your Dockerfile for development

-Open the Dockerfile in and IDE or text editor.
+Open the Dockerfile in an IDE or text editor.
 Note that the Dockerfile doesn't install development dependencies and doesn't run nodemon.
 You'll need to update your Dockerfile to install the development dependencies and run nodemon.